What Does It Look Like To Be A Full Time Artist?

 This illustration from Close Call Studio summarizes so well the struggle that is of being a full-time artist!

 We are far from the romanticized version of the artist caught up in the rambling depths of their own creativity.
 And, yes, it is tough.
 Very tough sometimes.
 But will I trade all this for a 9 to 5 job?
-No.
+No. Because knowing that one of my own creations could be on your wall and bring you joy every day, is what makes me creating again and again!

 With that, I have to go.
 Grocery shopping is calling me...